 It’s not a movie for everyone.
 But I enjoy analysing behaviour, and I find the subtleties in this film interesting.
-She’s just… Perpetually disgusted with everything.
+She’s entertainingly perpetually disgusted with everything.

 Check out my favourite scene in the movie here.
 It’s when Mavis Gary loses the plot at Buddy and Beth’s (Elizabeth Reaser) baby shower.
 It’s oddly empowering.
 Although I feel like I’m doing the wrong thing by taking her side.

-But I suppose this is a movie where the protagonist is the ‘bad guy’, and you can’t help but support or relate to her.
+I suppose this is a movie where the protagonist is the ‘bad guy’, and you can’t help but support and relate to her.